William S. Troxell

 William Stahley Troxell (June 11, 1893 – August 10, 1957) was an American writer in the Pennsylvania German language.
 Born in Rising Sun, Pennsylvania, Troxell's dialect pseudonym was Pumpernickel Bill.
-He was a frequent author of dialect columns in the Allentown Call-Chronicle (later The Morning Call) newspaper from 1925 to 1955 and served as president of the Pennsylvania German Society from 1952 to 1957.
+He was an author of frequent dialect columns in the Allentown Call-Chronicle (later The Morning Call) newspaper from 1925 to 1955 and served as president of the Pennsylvania German Society from 1952 to 1957.
 Troxell was a popular teacher of Pennsylvania German, as well as a prolific author of poems, pageants, and radio shows.
 He was a graduate of Kutztown State Teachers College and Muhlenberg College.

 Troxell, a member of the German Reformed Church, died in Allentown and is buried at Neffs Union Cemetery in Neffs, Pennsylvania.
 He was a member of the Lehigh County Historical Society and the National Society of Sons of the American Revolution.
 Troxell was a founder of the Grundsau Lodge movement and its fersommlings as well as an early supporter of the Kutztown Folk Festival.